In 2022, tuition for full-time students at Campbell University was $36,650 a year.

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

-Connect with other students, parents, and admissions professionals to learn more about about Campbell University in the College Confidential forums
+See what others say about Campbell University in the College Confidential forums